A blood sample is obtained by inserting a needle into a vein in the arm.

 How is it used?

-Lupus anticoagulant testing is used to help determine the cause of an unexplained thrombosis, recurrent foetal loss, or a prolonged aPTT test.
+Lupus anticoagulant testing is used to help determine the cause of an unexplained thrombosis, patients that have had a stroke, recurrent foetal loss, or a prolonged aPTT test.
 It is used to help determine whether a prolonged aPTT is due to a specific inhibitor (an antibody against a specific coagulation factor), or to a non-specific inhibitor, like the lupus anticoagulant.
-It may be used with anticardiolipin antibody and anti-beta2-glycoprotein I assay to check for the presence of antiphospholipid syndrome.
+It may be used with anticardiolipin antibody and anti-beta2-glycoprotein-1 assay to check for the presence of antiphospholipid syndrome.
 If someone tests positive for the lupus anticoagulant, the test may be done again in several weeks to see if the antibody was due to a temporary condition or is a chronic issue.
 Occasionally lupus anticoagulant testing may be ordered to help determine the cause of a positive VDRL/RPR test for syphilis (both anticardiolipin and lupus antibodies will test false positive with these tests).

 Because there are other inhibitors and analytical variables that can cause abnormal test results, several different tests are used to confirm the presence of a lupus anticoagulant.
 Typically these may include: aPTT, prothrombin time (PT), dilute or modified Russell viper venom screen (dRVVT or MRVVT), and a hexagonal (II) phase phospholipid assay (Staclot-LA test) or kaolin clot time.
 A thrombin time test may also be done to rule out heparin contamination (this is a drug used for anticoagulant therapy), and a fibrinogen test may be done to rule out hypofibrinogenaemia.
 These two conditions can cause prolongations in the test results and interfere with lupus anticoagulant detection.